minprog/app-studio/10 Design/40 Week 4/10 Content.md

 - provide short definitions, in your own words (!), of the chosen concepts

-- organize your document into a hierarchy that is meaningful to you, and not *just* the hierarchy of the source material
+- organize your document into a hierarchy that is meaningful to you (and the reader) -- not *just* the hierarchy of the source material

-- do not focus on Nick D.'s advice -- we're more interested if and where the app uses *modes* than in knowing that it violates the advice to avoid modes
+- do not focus on Nick D.'s advice ("don't do it this way") but on the underlying ideas of describing app quality

+- make a coherent essay out of your observations

 - as such, the document must show *your* understanding of the material

-- aim for ~four pages of written text
+- aim for three to four pages of written text

 ## Assessment